structurizr/structurizr.github.io/dsl/cookbook/deployment-groups/index.md

 # Deployment groups

-Imagine that you have a service comprised of an API and a database scheme, which are deployed together onto a single server.
+Imagine that you have a service comprised of an API and a database schema, which are deployed together onto a single server.
 Now let's say there are two instances of this entire service, each deployed onto a separate server.

 ```